 1> if the MAC entity receives an Enhanced SP/AP SRS Spatial Relation Indication MAC CE on a Serving Cell:

 2> indicate to lower layers the information regarding the Enhanced SP/AP SRS Spatial Relation Indication MAC CE.

+1> if the MAC entity receives an SP/AP SRS TCI State Indication MAC CE on a Serving Cell:

-5.18.8 Activation/Deactivation of spatial relation of PUCCH resource
+2> indicate to lower layers the information regarding the SP/AP SRS TCI State Indication MAC CE.5.18.8 Activation/Deactivation of spatial relation of PUCCH resource

 The network may activate and deactivate a spatial relation for a PUCCH resource of a Serving Cell by sending the PUCCH spatial relation Activation/Deactivation MAC CE described in clause 6.1.3.18.
 The network may also activate and deactivate a spatial relation for a PUCCH resource or a PUCCH resource group of a Serving Cell by sending the Enhanced PUCCH spatial relation Activation/Deactivation MAC CE described in clause 6.1.3.25.
 The configured spatial relation for a PUCCH resource is initially deactivated upon (re-)configuration by upper layers and after reconfiguration with sync.
 The network may also activate and deactivate the two spatial relations for a PUCCH resource or a PUCCH resource group of a Serving Cell by sending the PUCCH spatial relation Activation/Deactivation for multiple TRP PUCCH repetition MAC CE described in clause 6.1.3.45.